Shahid0120/Shahid0120.github.io/_posts/2024-05-15-Overview-of-staticial-theory-learning.md

 General SLT attems to answer 4 main questions;

-1. Which learning tasks can be performed by computers in general (positive and negative re- sults)?
+1. Which learning tasks can be performed by computers in general (positive and negative results)?
 2. What kind of assumptions do we have to make such that machine learning can be successful a.k.a inductive bias?
 (Turns out this is inevitable for a sucessfull learning algorithsm "No Free-Lunch Theorem"!)
 3. What are the key properties a learning algorithm needs to satisfy in order to be successful?
 4. Which performance guarantees can we give on the results of certain learning algorithms? - this ones important we want to ensure our mechanism learns the right outcome